gchriswill/JicJacJoe/README.md

 **GitHub Milestones are under works...**

-Bellow, here are the Milestone cards on the and scehdule for this project.
+Bellow, here are the Milestone cards on the and schedule for this project.
 Each milestone represents each module requirements goals for class CS 622.
 For more information, please visit the Project and Wiki of this repository.